havishak/sped-oregon-finance/README.md

 - [ X ] There are multiple files for each year.
 Read file name and retain the last updated version by checking the date in the file name.
 - [ X ] Read the flagged version into R.
-- [ ] Make a template of what information lies where:
+- [ X ] Make a template of what information lies where:

 	- [ ] Common header in all pages
 	- [ ] Page number as footer in all pages